Date And Walnut Cake Recipe

 This date and walnut cake recipe was discovered in the archives!
-I went to my parents house recently to help them ‘declutter’ and to sort through some old photographs and documents.
-I knew I would enjoy doing it and loved to hear some stories my Mother would tell of relatives and friends from long ago as she picked through the images, captured all those years ago.
+On a visit to my parents house a few years ago now, I was to help them ‘declutter’ and to sort through some old photographs and documents.
+Of course I enjoyed doing it and loved to hear some stories my Mother would tell of relatives and friends from long ago as she picked through the images, captured all those years ago.

-This could be the best ever date and walnut cake recipe – from my Grandmother’s recipe book.
+This could be the best ever recipe for date and walnut cake – from my Grandmother’s recipe book.
 It is really easy and delicious.
 Good old-fashioned baking!

 Amongst the documents found was my Great Grandfathers apprenticeship contract which included clauses about him not gambling, or visting pubs or marrying during the duration of the training which lasted for 5 years.
 Rather different from an apprenticeship agreement today, thank goodness!!